survivejs/react-book/manuscript/05_implementing_todo.md

 }
 ```

 As you can see the property we passed to our component gets mapped to `this.props`.
-After that it is just a matter of showing it.
+After that it is just a matter of showing it wherever we like.

 We haven't achieved much yet but we're getting there.
 Next we should add some logic to the list so this application can do something useful.